Phillip Schofield: Theatre

+Schofield first performed on the West End stage in 1991, taking over the role of Joseph in Joseph and the Amazing Technicolor Dreamcoat from Jason Donovan.
 While appearing in Joseph and the Amazing Technicolor Dreamcoat, Schofield was approached to record a cover of "Close Every Door" to be released as a single.
 The single was released in December 1992 on Polydor Records and peaked at number 27 on the UK Singles Chart.